Global Clinical Trial Disclosure and Data Transparency Conference

 - Ropes & Gray LLP, United States

-Michael DiMaio is an associate in the corporate department at Ropes & Gray, working primarily in the health care group.
-He advises health care providers, pharmaceutical and medical device manufacturers, contract research organizations, and other health care organizations regarding a broad range of transactional, regulatory, compliance, and privacy issues.
+Michael DiMaio is an associate in the health care group at Ropes & Gray.
+He advises health care providers, pharmaceutical and medical device manufacturers, contract research organizations, and other health care organizations regarding a broad range of privacy, regulatory, compliance, and transactional issues.

 Julie G. Holtzople